siddhantdubey/getdeletedtwitchvods/README.md

 # Download Deleted Twitch Vods

+# UPDATE: I am fairly sure that this script no longer works

-#DISCLAIMER: I am fairly certain that for most streamers you can only obtain vods that were deleted within the last two months (60 days)
+## DISCLAIMER: I am fairly certain that for most streamers you can only obtain vods that were deleted within the last two months (60 days)

 Requirements:
 - Hashlib. install if you don't have it